4 Mythical Animals With Horns We'd Love To See In This World

 1. Qilin

 Think of a unicorn.
-Now think of it as something that came from East Asia—that's Qilin for you.
+Now imagine it as something that originated from East Asia—that's the Qilin for you.

 Qilins are mythical creatures that originate from Japan, Korea, China, and Vietnam.
 They are said to represent imperial ruling, not as rulers, but as servants.

-Legend says, though, that this creature only shows up in front of a king or a godly individual.
+Legend has it that this creature only appears in front of a king or a godly individual.

 2. Dragon

-If you don't know dragons, then what rock have you been living in?
+If you don't know about dragons, then what rock have you been living under?

-They are a common mention in legends and fairytale stories from the Western side of the world; usually depicted as huge animals of a beast kind, featuring several horns, claws, and sharp teeth.
+They are commonly mentioned in legends and fairy tales from the Western world, usually depicted as large, beastly animals featuring several horns, claws, and sharp teeth.

-Sometimes, they are also illustrated with wings and flying, and they are sometimes characterized by a fire-breathing mouth.
+Sometimes, they are illustrated with wings and are shown flying, and they are often characterized by their fire-breathing mouths.

-Dragons are often depicted to symbolize disasters, and bad luck and they are also often an accomplice of a villain, helping their master destroy lives.
+Dragons are frequently depicted as symbols of disasters and bad luck, and they are often accomplices of villains, helping their masters destroy lives.

-Take Smaug from The Hobbit, for example, an epitome of a typical Western dragon; one that blows fire and grills cities while at it.
+Take Smaug from The Hobbit, for example, an epitome of a typical Western dragon; one that breathes fire and incinerates cities while at it.

 3. Asian Dragon

 There are Western dragons, and then there are Asian dragons.
-Contrary to the Western ones, Asian dragons symbolize royalty rather than disasters.
+Contrary to their Western counterparts, Asian dragons symbolize royalty rather than disasters.

-They are symbols of the ruling of a family or a king over a kingdom; royal families from Vietnam, Korea, and China used dragon images to show off their power and strength as imperial rulers.
-It was believed that only a few chosen people could see these creatures.
+They represent the ruling power of a family or a king over a kingdom; royal families from Vietnam, Korea, and China used dragon imagery to showcase their power and strength as imperial rulers.
+It was believed that only a few chosen individuals could see these creatures.

-At present time, they are still used as symbols of royalty in East Asian countries, as well as used by some households to bring in wealth and good luck.
+In present times, they are still used as symbols of royalty in East Asian countries and are also employed by some households to attract wealth and good luck.

 4. Unicorn

 As pure-looking as they are, unicorns are often associated with grace and virginity.
-They were often mentioned in Roman, Indian, and Greek cultures and mythological stories.
+They have been mentioned in Roman, Indian, and Greek cultures and mythological stories.

-At present time, the popularity of unicorns is still skyrocketing, and they are still everywhere on social media.
-People nowadays associate them with magic and fantasy and are also often used in the aesthetics of the LGBTQ+ community.
+Today, the popularity of unicorns is still skyrocketing, and they are ubiquitous on social media.
+People now associate them with magic and fantasy, and they are often embraced in the aesthetics of the LGBTQ+ community.

-What would our world be like if these mythical creatures are actually living here with us?
-Do you think it would be fun or would it be, well, dangerous for us?
+What would our world be like if these mythical creatures actually lived here with us?
+Do you think it would be fun, or would it be, well, dangerous for us?

-Either way, we would still love it if we get the chance to see them even from afar—unfortunately, though, not in this lifetime!
+Either way, we would still love the chance to see them, even from afar; unfortunately, though, not in this lifetime!

-Comment down your thoughts or share this article for all your family and friends to see!
+Comment with your thoughts or share this article for all your family and friends to see!